dodona-edu/programmeursleerling/chapters/07 iterations/06 being smart about loops/description/description.en.md

 As you can see, I built a triple-nested loop, working from the inner loop outward.
 To learn how to deal with nested loops, this is usually the best approach.

+[^4]: Pseudocode isn't real code, but it looks like code that more or
+    less explains how an algorithm works.
+As such, it should be easy to implement it in various programming languages.